ParaCoToUl/noarr-structures/docs/DefiningStructures.md

       - dimension name arguments are described using `noarr::dim_param`
       - non-type arguments are described using `noarr::value_param`
   - all constructors inherited from the base class

+Using `contain` is recommended anyway, to avoid having the compiler inserting non-empty unused space in place of empty fields (which is otherwise required by C++).

 ### Example manual structure definition